-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 When he became chairman of the Chinese Communist Party in November 2012 and president of China the following March, Xi was confronted with a huge mess: declining GDP, a festival of systemic corruption, festering social tensions, environmental degradation, and a rapidly aging population.
 On top of this, China’s economic formula of debt-fueled infrastructure and a reliance on exports was running out of gas.
 To keep growth going, Xi needs to transform the economy into one driven by consumption and boosted by innovation and entrepreneurship.

-He also has to rebuild trust in the Party and confidence in China’s future.
+He also has to rebuild trust in the party and confidence in China’s future.
 His predecessors led a decade of every-man-for-himself corruption.
-Leading Party families busily stashed away billions.
-To start on his task, Xi grabbed the tools of Mao and cultivated a sense of crisis: the great rejuvenation of China was being impeded by hostile forces who wanted to keep China poor, the U.S. was encircling China militarily, and Japan was stealing Chinese islands while Southeast Asia wasn’t admitting that China owned the South China Sea.
+Leading party families busily stashed away billions.
+To start on his task, Xi grabbed the tools of Mao and cultivated a sense of crisis: The great rejuvenation of China was being impeded by hostile forces who wanted to keep China poor, the United States was encircling China militarily, and Japan was stealing Chinese islands while Southeast Asia wasn’t admitting that China owned the South China Sea.

 Though he sent his daughter to Harvard, Xi sees liberal Western values and Westernization as the death knell for China.
 He is not interested in integrating into the system built by the West.
-China joined global organizations while globalizing, but Party leaders don’t feel the need to follow the rules as they weren’t at the table when they were made.
+China joined global organizations while globalizing, but party leaders don’t feel the need to follow the rules as they weren’t at the table when they were made.
 China must “unswervingly walk a path of its own,” Xi said.

 Accordingly, Xi sees himself as the third transformative leader of post-dynastic China, behind Mao Zedong and Deng Xiaoping.
 He is haunted by the Soviet collapse, as “nobody was man enough to stand up and resist.”
-Xi is focused on a sacred mission to save the Party for his father’s generation of revolutionaries.
+Xi is focused on a sacred mission to save the arty for his father’s generation of revolutionaries.
 His overarching message has been the promise of the China Dream, the Chinese equivalent of Making China Great Again.

 Smoking and drinking and still going strong